byteme980/recipes-md/src/markdown-pages/chicken-with-mushrooms-and-caramelized-onions.md

 Set a pot of water to boil.

-In a large mixing bowl, combine 2 tablespoons oil, 2 tablespoons vinegar, the honey, mustard, red-pepper flakes and 1 teaspoon salt; whisk until smooth.
+In a large mixing bowl, combine 2 tablespoons of oil, 2 tablespoons of vinegar, the honey, mustard, red-pepper flakes and 1 teaspoon of salt; whisk until smooth.
 Pat the chicken dry and season with salt and pepper, then add to the mixture, coating it well.

 Heat a 12-inch cast-iron over medium-high until very hot, ~2 minutes.
 Add the onions in an even layer.
 Season with salt, then cook, mostly undisturbed, for 4 minutes more, stirring every minute or so.

 Add the mushrooms, season with salt, and stir to combine.
 Allow to cook mostly undisturbed until the mushrooms shrink and start to brown, about 4 minutes, stirring every minute or so.

-Stir in  3 tablespoons olive oil and allow the onions to cook until they start to color, stirring and lowering the heat as necessary to avoid burning, about 2 minutes.
+Stir in  3 tablespoons of olive oil and allow the onions to cook until they start to color, stirring and lowering the heat as necessary to avoid burning, about 2 minutes.

 Push the onions and mushrooms to the edges of the skillet, then add the chicken pieces to the center.
 Cook undisturbed for 4 to 5 minutes.